unnatisanklecha/WhatsApp-Chat-Analysis-using-NLP-Sentiment-Analysis-and-Machine-Learning/README.md

+#Whatsapp Chat Analysis using Nlp, Sentiment Analysis and Machine Learning.
 This repository contains code and resources for analyzing WhatsApp chat data using a combination of Natural Language Processing (NLP), Sentiment Analysis, and Machine Learning techniques.
 The project also includes a Streamlit web application for easy and interactive analysis of WhatsApp conversations.

 Features:-